Chemical Bonding

 In a hydrogen molecule, two hydrogen atoms share their electrons to form a covalent bond

 Covalent bonding occurs in a number of elemental substances.
 In some elements, the covalent bonds can have a number of different configurations.
 As a result, different forms of the same element are created that can have very different properties.
 These variants are known as allotropes.
-Allotropism is the the property of some chemical elements to exist in two or more different forms in the same physical state (i.e. as a solid, liquid or gas).
+Allotropism is the the term used to describe the ability of some chemical elements - carbon, for example - to exist in two or more different forms in the same physical state (i.e. as a solid, liquid or gas).

 Well known allotropes of the element carbon include diamond and graphite.
 These allotropes have very different properties.
 In diamond, each carbon atom shares its four outer electrons with four other carbon atoms to create a crystalline structure like the one illustrated below.